-- · Overloading arithmetic or built-in functions to provide arithmetic operations and built-in functions on the opaque data type - · Overloading relational-operator functions to provide comparison operations on the opaque data type - Writing new end-user routines to provide additional functionality for the opaque data type - Writing new cast functions to provide additional data conversions to and from the opaque data type
+- Overloading arithmetic or built-in functions to provide arithmetic operations and built-in functions on the opaque data type - Overloading relational-operator functions to provide comparison operations on the opaque data type - Writing new end-user routines to provide additional functionality for the opaque data type - Writing new cast functions to provide additional data conversions to and from the opaque data type

 The SQL functions that the database server defines handle the built-in data types.
 For a UDT to use any of these functions, you can overload the function that handles the UDT.
-For more information on the details of writing user-defined functions, see Chapter 4, "Developing a User-Defined Routine," on page 4-1.
-For information about overloading functions, refer to "Overloading Routines" on page 3-9.
+For more information about the details of writing user-defined functions, see Chapter 4, "Develop a user-defined routine," on page 4-1.
+For information about overloading functions, refer to "Routine overloading" on page 3-8.